-- Courses in part 2 have automatically the exams scheduled during the June exam session
+- Courses from part 2 have their exams scheduled during the June exam session automatically

 * Mandatory 1 academic term abroad.
 The possibility to do 2 academic terms abroad has a limited access and the available places are allocated according to a ranking.
 Download the programme brochure on the right side of the page for more details.

 - CEMS Option 15 ECTS (International Marketing Management, International Business, International Financial Management)

 - Internship: compulsory part of your LSM Master's degree (min 12 consecutive weeks in a full-time position and counts for 10 ECTS).
 CEMS Students have to achieve their internship during the 2nd part of Term 2 of their Annual Block 1 (after Q2 Part 1 evaluation week) - no overlap with academic terms is allowed.
 If the CEMS internationalism criteria are met, this internship, can also count as your CEMS internship (no ECTS).

 When applying for the International Management/CEMS programme at LSM, you are required to provide proof of proficiency in only one language which is English (entry).

 However, all CEMS MIM students graduate with competence in three languages (exit).
 These languages are:

 - TOEFL iBT: minimum overall score of 100

 - IELTS Academic test: minimum overall score of 7.0